 Health care organizations, vendors, policymakers, and providers can all agree on the many grey areas within telemedicine.
 One particular area requiring precise clarity is the legalities surrounding patient data confidentiality.
 HIPAA was created to keep everyone on the same page.

 However, HIPAA does not yet apply to telemedicine.
 That’s why it’s crucial for the health care organization to partner with a HIPAA compliant company when outsourcing any kind of work, including transcription.
-At Transcription Outsourcing, we ensure all digital information received is safeguarded through following all HIPAA rules and policies.
+At Ditto Transcripts, we ensure all digital information received is safeguarded through following all HIPAA rules and policies.

 Consistent Record Keeping

-Transcription companies use the same file format as the healthcare organization.
+Ditto Transcripts will use the same file format as your healthcare organization.
 This means files are easily transferable, opened on the same devices, and able to store digitally in an organized manner.
 Physicians can save and find all electronic data in the same place without hassle.

 Audio recordings need to be transcribed to make an EHR.
 No matter how rough the recording is (fuzzy words, slang, or background noise), a good transcription service will provide excellent accuracy, so the files are professional and easy to read.
 Most transcription companies can even upload completed files into the correct portion of an electronic health records (EHR) system.
 This automated process saves time for busy physicians, making it a preferred method of file delivery using an HL7 interface.

 Are you a telemedicine practice?
-Transcription Outsourcing has you covered.
+Ditto Transcripts has you covered.
 We are trained in medical language and have delivered exceptional transcription to the medical field since 2010.
-Visit our medical transcription page for information or contact us for additional questions.